 With case studies ranging from Afghanistan to Uzbekistan, Xinjiang to the Caucasus, the chapters shed light on the ways in which local and regional actors enact practice of ACM in order to impose stability in conflict-prone localities, thereby challenging the Western-led consensus known as the ‘liberal peace’.

-Shairbek Jurav is Marie Curie Fellow, School of IR, University of St Andrews.
+Shairbek Juraev is Marie Curie Fellow, School of IR, University of St Andrews.

 David Lewis is Senior Lecturer, Director of Education, Department of Politics, University of Exeter.